Gani Toptani: Life

 Gani Toptani was born in c.1859 in the so-called Sarajet e Toptaneve in the town of Tirana, which at that time was the center of a kaza of the Sanjak of Durrës, which itself was a subdivision of the Vilayet of Shkodra.
 His parents were Ali Bey Toptani, a local leader and member of one of the most prominent and wealthiest landowning families in central Albania, the Toptani family, and Vasfije hanëm Toptani (née Alizoti), from an important family of beys of Gjirokastër.
 Gani Toptani was the first son in a family of five children, three daughters and two sons.
 His sisters, Nejre, Sabushe, and Merushe; as was common at the time, would marry prominent figures with the same status enjoyed by the Toptanis.
 His only brother, Essad Pasha Toptani ascended as a political and military figure in the Ottoman Empire.
 He later became a central figure in the Albanian political scene, becoming the 3rd Prime Minister of Albania.

 Gani Toptani is often described by contemporary and modern authors as a "wicked", "unscrupulous", and "ruthless" man.
 He had gained such a reputation during his early youth by causing trouble in the areas of Tirana and Krujë both to the population and to the local authorities.
 These actions were not left unheard nor unreported to the central authorities of the empire.
 Soon measures were taken to limit his troublemaking activity.
 And as it was common at that time, such individuals were transferred by order of the sultan himself away from their areas of influence to where such "skills" would serve the empire and the sultan's regime.
 A well-known policy that Abdülhamid II used whenever he needed to establish order and tranquility in certain provinces by offering people such as Gani Bey offices in civil administration or ranks and military decorations.
-This would also be known as the Hamidian policy and it was undoubtedly through this policy that the two Toptani brothers would benefit, one by being appointed commander of the Gendarmerie in Janina (today Ioannina) and the other adjutant to the sultan himself.
-Little is known about his military career but apparently, he participated in the Greco-Turkish War of 1897 in which he would be mentioned as a participant in the burning of Christian villages on the outskirts of Janina.
+This would also be known as the Hamidian policy and it was undoubtedly through this policy that the two Toptani brothers would benefit, one by being appointed commander of the Gendarmerie in Ioannina and the other adjutant to the sultan himself.
+Little is known about his military career but apparently, he participated in the Greco-Turkish War of 1897 in which he would be mentioned as a participant in the burning of Christian villages on the outskirts of Ioannina.